google/knative-gcp/docs/install/dataplane-service-account.md

-# Installing Pub/Sub Enabled Service Account
+# Installing a Service Account for the Data Plane

 Besides the control plane setup described in the general [installation guide](./install-knative-gcp.md), each of our resources have a